knice/inquiry.ucsc.edu/source/_posts/2015-06-30-cold-trail.md

 During the early 1960s, the Whillans ice stream was moving at about 600 meters per year--which might not seem like much, but for a river of ice about 800 meters thick and about 100 kilometers wide, that's a lot of ice entering the ocean.
 "It discharges as much water as the Missouri River," said Tulaczyk, a professor of earth and planetary sciences at UC Santa Cruz, and one of the three principal investigators on the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) project.

-{% image a-cold-trail-1.jpg alt="The WISSARD Deep Field Site is located 530 miles from the edge of the Ross Ice Shelf in Antarctica's Ross Sea." [resize:640] %}
+{% image 2015/a-cold-trail-1.jpg alt="The WISSARD Deep Field Site is located 530 miles from the edge of the Ross Ice Shelf in Antarctica's Ross Sea." [resize:640] %}

 But Whillans is slowing down.
-Modern measure-ments using GPS show that its speed is now below 400 meters per year.
+Modern measurements using GPS show that its speed is now below 400 meters per year.
 This is at odds with what's happening in other parts of West Antarctica.

 For instance, farther along the coastline, the Pine Island and Thwaites glaciers are both speeding up.
 These two glaciers together drain about five percent of the West Antarctic ice sheet into the Amundsen Sea.
 When the ice from a glacier enters the sea, it doesn't melt right way.
 Rather, it forms a floating platform--called an ice shelf--which acts as a buttress, preventing the glacier from sliding faster and faster into the ocean.
 But climate change is thinning such ice shelves, causing the glaciers behind to speed up, leading to what glaciologists call a negative mass balance.
 The water that would otherwise remain frozen on Antarctica is now ending up in the ocean faster than in the decades past, slowly raising sea level worldwide.